ST99999990/level-3-website-design---tanav-/README.md

-commit 20 - worked on login page commit 21 - finished testing for login page commit 22 - worked on the "integration" page
+commit 20 - worked on login page commit 21 - finished testing for login page commit 22 - worked on the "integration" page commit 23 - had to add a section to proivde credit to websites that i have taken ideas and content from (with their permission)